LilianSauvade/faircorp-frontend/README.md

 II - How to install and run the project :

-   1 - Project setup
+   1 - Project setup :\n
 npm install

-   2 - Running the server
+   2 - Running the server :
 npm run serve

 III - How to use the project :